 I will admit I have no idea why I like them, or whether they are more healthy than the other nuts in the mixed-nut tray.
 I do know that the cashew nut is slightly toxic until heated.
 But by the time you get the cashew nuts they have been treated: even the ones you can buy on the streets of Mexico and Guatemala.

 The cashew "nut" is not inside a shell.
-The cashew nut is a growth outside, at the end of s soft fruit.
+The cashew nut is a growth outside, at the end of a soft fruit.

-Naturalized throughout the world.
-In Guatemala is from 0 to 1800 m, most commonly in the departments of the piedmont.
+The cashew tree is naturalized throughout the Neotropical and tropical parts of the world.
+The big plantations are in India.
+In Guatemala you can find the tree from sea level to 1800 m, most commonly in the departments of the piedmont (boca costa).

-The bark is removed a rubber that has been used to glue or varnish objects.
+When the bark is removed a rubber-like latex exudes, that has been used as a glue or to varnish objects.

 The gum is used as a folk medicine to cure warts.
-The juice of the seed is indelible and has been used by many indigenous groups to write and a black dye.
+The juice of the seed is indelible and has been used by many indigenous groups to write and a black dye (Duke 1983 and 1989).

 These nuts are grown in Alta Verapaz as well as near Guatemala City.
 So even if outside it's natural habitat, cashew grows at close to 1000 meters elevation if transplanted to a garden.
 So botanical descriptions might be modified to allow this plant's range to be more realistic.